raspberrypilearning/python-wild-hop-the-frog/en/step_5.md

 <h2 class="c-project-heading--explainer">Falling with style</h2>

-Right now, your frog jumps up and stays there.
+Right now, your frog jumps up and keeps going.
 Let’s bring it back down to earth! 🌍
 We’ll use gravity to pull it down over time and land it safely.

 Here’s how it works: